YaronKoresh/shual/README.md

-### Shual: A fibonacci based hashing function.
-With passwords/salts Utf-8 support & hash length/strength by selection.
+### Shual is a fibonacci based cryptography toolset.

 - - -